-

 “When you hear it for the first time, it’s very memorable!
 But we shouldn’t get too close for safety reasons.
 There have been accidents - it’s rare but it has happened," he said.

-“At the point of the call, the stag is full of testosterone.
+“When they are in calling season, stags are full of testosterone.
 This rise in hormones makes the males aggressive.
 They fight and can even kill each other," he added.

 Imitation competitions

-Every year there is a stag bellowing imitation contest, with people competing to perform the most authentic sound.
+Every year there is also a stag bellowing imitation contest, with people competing to perform the most authentic sound.
 The winner of the national competition then goes on to compete at European level.

 Participants are judged on the depth, length and tone of the imitation.